Patricia Aufderheide: Public intellectual role

+Both in her academic and journalistic work, Aufderheide’s work is marked by an ability to explain complex phenomena with clarity and vividness.
+In both spheres, her work is marked by interdisciplinary and collaborative process.
+In her academic work, for example, much of her research has been led by an understanding of what kind of empirically-grounded knowledge can be used to change or reinforce policies that support democratic process.
+For example, her research on public access cable programming that served the public good was originally conducted in association with pro bono lawyers for the national association of public access programmers, now the Alliance for Community Media.
+It was used in a legal challenge to the 1992 Cable Act, which was cited in a U.S. Supreme Court decision that eliminated a clause in the law threatening access cable’s future.
+Other examples follow.

-On copyright, Aufderheide examines ways in which intellectual property law impacts the production, circulation, and consumption of media.
+On copyright, Aufderheide has examined how in which intellectual property law impacts the production, circulation, and consumption of media.
 She has argued, often in conjunction with Peter Jaszi, that the U.S. copyright doctrine of fair use is more available than many communities of practice currently make of it.
 Fair use is linked, in this argument, with free expression.
-Extensive research with a variety of communities of practice have demonstrated that link, as was documented in Reclaiming Fair Use.
-With Jaszi, she has coordinated successful efforts in several communities of practice to articulate the best practices of a community on fair use.
+Extensive research with a variety of communities of practice have demonstrated that link, as was documented in Reclaiming Fair Use, 2d ed.
+With Jaszi, and other collaborators including Meredith Jacob and Brandon Butler, Esq., she has coordinated successful efforts in more than a dozen communities of practice to articulate the best practices of a community on fair use.
+In each case, the facilitating team worked with national professional associations or groups, such as the International Documentary Association, the Association of Research Libraries, the Software Preservation Network, and the College Art Association to establish the professional group’s consensus around best practices in appropriately using the law to accomplish core mission for their profession.
+Those collaborative relationships also permitted further research on professional practices after asserting their best practices.
 Reclaiming Fair Use documented that when communities have employed these codes of best practices and, through them, learned about the availability of fair use, their ability to make work more efficiently and effectively has increased, expanding free expression.
-These results were not anticipated by critics of the position that Aufderheide and Jaszi have taken.
+It also documented industry changes as a result of assertion of professional best practices in fair use; these included errors and omission insurance routinely accepting fair use claims.These results were not anticipated by critics of the position that Aufderheide and Jaszi took.
 Lawrence Lessig for instance has argued that fair use is too undependable to be a reliable balancing feature of copyright, and that encouraging people to use it distracts from the mission to reform copyright law.
 Jennifer E. Rothman has argued that codes of best practices could constrain employment of fair use.
+Both arguments were disproved by ensuing professional practices enabled by the fair use codes.